-That time when an Alice Cooper riot rocked the CNE
+That time an Alice Cooper riot rocked the CNE

-August 19, 1980: Picture 13,000-plus heavy metal fans milling around Exhibition Place Grandstand, drunk, high and simmering on a muggy August night.
+On August 19, 1980 13,000 heavy metal fans were milling around Exhibition Place Grandstand, drunk, high and simmering on a muggy summer night.

-Storm clouds begin to roll in and the temperature spikes; the crowd is anxious, and the stadium is a foggy hothouse of pot and tobacco smoke.
-Something is amiss.
-Rumours swirl that the Godfather of shock rock ain't coming out.
+Storm clouds began to roll in and the temperature spiked; the crowd was anxious, and the stadium was a foggy hothouse of pot and tobacco smoke.
+Something was amiss.
+Rumours began to swirl that the Godfather of shock rock wasn't coming out.

-At 10:05pm, Cooper's lead guitarist Dick Wagner takes to the stage to confirm that Alice won't, in fact, be attending the show tonight, but Zon would be more than happy to come back out and play some more space jams.
-What could possibly go wrong?
+At 10:05 p.m., Cooper's lead guitarist Dick Wagner took to the stage to confirm that Alice would't, in fact, be attending the show that night, but Zon would be more than happy to come back out and play some more space jams.

 Before Wagner had even finished his ballsy peace offering, chairs and stubbies started flying and the tinderbox of pissed-off metalheads exploded into a frenzy of pent up violence.